realworldocaml/book/en/imperative-programming.md

 The first field, `length` is declared as mutable.
 In OCaml, records are immutable by default, but individual fields are mutable when marked as such.
-The second field, `buckets`, is immutable, but contains an array, which is itself a mutable data structure, as we'll see.
+The second field, `buckets`, is immutable, but contains an array, which is itself a mutable data structure.

 Now we'll start putting together the basic functions for manipulating a dictionary.